These 10-Minute Pumpkin Pie Custards are the perfect Paleo addition to your Thanksgiving dinner!

 - Pour into 4 glass jars and refrigerate to set for 4 hours or overnight.

-- Serve with a healthy dollop of Coconut Whipped Cream and a sprinkle of fresh grated nutmeg.
+- Top this puddings with a healthy dollop of Coconut Whipped Cream and a sprinkle of fresh grated nutmeg.

 - Store refrigerated until ready to serve.